- Friday | April 28, 2017

-The vast majority of time will be spent in small- and large-group discussions focused on issues raised by personal stories, short presentations, and discussion questions.
-Lecture-format presentations will be minimal.
-Presentations and discussions will be co-led by minor-attracted persons and mental health professionals.
+The majority of time was spent in small- and large-group discussions focused on issues raised by personal stories, short presentations, and discussion questions.
+Lecture-format presentations were minimal.
+Presentations and discussions were co-led by minor-attracted persons and mental health professionals.

 CONTINUING EDUCATION UNITS

-Social workers and psychologists who attend will receive 5.5 CEUs.
+Social workers and psychologists who attended received 5.5 CEUs.

 |8:30||Check-in and Continental Breakfast|